 LABEL DESCRIPTION Index This is the interface index number.
 Interface This is the name of the IPv6 interface you created.
 Flags This field displays whether IPv6 hosts use DHCPv6 to obtain IPv6 stateful addresses ( M ) and/or additional configuration settings ( O ).
 Minimum Interval This field displays the minimum time interval at which the Switch sends router advertisements for this interface.
 Maximum Interval This field displays the maximum time interval at which the Switch sends router advertisements for this interface.
 Lifetime This field displays how long the router in router advertisements can be used as a default router for this interface.
-Suppress This field displays whether the Switch sends router advertisements and responses to router solicitations on this interface ( ON ) or not ( OFF ).
-Select an entry's check box to select a specific entry.
+Suppress The Switch sends router advertisements and responses when Suppress is OFF .
+Select an entry's checkbox to select a specific entry.
 Edit Click Edit to edit the selected entry.

-24.8.1 Edit IPv6 Router Discovery
+23.8.1 Edit IPv6 Router Discovery

 Use this screen to configure router discovery settings for each interface.
-Select an entry and click Edit in the SYSTEM > IPv6 > IPv6 Neighbor Discovery > IPv6 Router Discovery Setup screen to display the screen as shown next.
+Select an entry and click Edit in the SYSTEM > IPv6 Neighbor Discovery > IPv6 Router Discovery Setup screen to display the screen as shown next.